kevindoveton/HTTP-1.1-Server/README.md

 # HTTP/1.1 Server
 A HTTP/1.1 server implemented in Go, there are definitely far better implementations than this, but I wanted to have a crack at implementing a HTTP server from the original spec using only inbuilt libraries.
 This is also my first attempt at using go in a project.

+Current tests performed using apache bench on 1GB or ram, with 1vCPU at 3GHz running on Ubuntu Server can handle between 2500 requests per second and 3500 requests per second sending a static page from file.
+I believe that it could handle significantly more RPS if a string was sent back, or if more ram was available as we were running out of ram.

 ## Demo Usage
 ```go